Anaminus/roblox-library/modules/Sync/Sync.md

 ```

 Disconnect disconnects the connection, causing the associated listener
-to no longer be called when the Signal fires.
+to no longer be called when the Event fires.
 Does nothing if the Connection
 is already disconnected.

 ## Connection.IsConnected